 Organization - The purpose of the Foundation is to accumulate funds to award scholarships to assist students while attending the District, and for designated projects.
-A substantial portion of the Foundation's revenue is from community donations.
+A substantial portion of the Foundation's revenue is from community donations, including direct donations and sales from the Eagle's Nest.